Turkey says it will hold talks with Kurdish militants

 "These talks have been held as and when deemed necessary in the past, and will be held in the future," Ergin told reporters in Ankara.
 He did not elaborate.

-Talks between the Turkish state and the PKK were unthinkable until only a few years ago and more recent contacts have proved politically fraught, with parts of the nationalist opposition strongly condemning any suggestion of negotiations.
+Talks between the Turkish state and the PKK were unthinkable until only a few years ago and more recent contacts have proved highly controversial, with parts of the nationalist opposition strongly condemning any suggestion of negotiations.

-Turkey, the United States and the European Union designate the PKK a terrorist organisation.
-But Prime Minister Tayyip Erdogan is under pressure to stem the violence, which has included bomb attacks in major cities such as well as clashes with the military in the mountainous southeast.
+Turkey, the United States and the European Union designate the PKK a terrorist organisation and Prime Minister Tayyip Erdogan is under pressure to stem the violence, which has included bomb attacks in major cities such as Istanbul, Ankara and Izmir as well as clashes with the military in the southeast.

 Ergin's comments followed the end of a 68-day hunger strike by hundreds of PKK militants in prisons across Turkey on Sunday, after an appeal from their jailed leader Abdullah Ocalan.